TessaDerks/IAforLegalDomain/README.md

  Run class openIA.py with openai key stored in a mysecrets.py file.
  Install langchain, langchain-community, langchain-openai, longchain-experiment Choose model at top of class and change folder name down at the class file if wanted.

+ In Results folder the interactions of 3 different models for 20 cases can be found